tomlurge/visionion/README.md

 Because of their sheer number also autonomous systems have to be analyzed on their own.
 To understand which of them are of significant importance to the network as a whole or to specfic countries, for specific functionalities, at specific times etc we need to aggregate them over at least the most common fields.

-	42	autosys		 				array of objects							one result object per AS as						int											number of as
-			name					string										name of as
+	42	autosys		 				array of objects							one result object per AS as						string										number of as (format is string because it's a name) name					string										name of as
 			home					string										home country of as, jurisdiction relay					int											how many relays in this AS